Exasol In-Memory Database with Doctrine DBAL in PHP

 Update

-Due to the limits of the odbc driver you are not able to use prepared statements/setParameter().:
+Due to limits of older ODBC drivers, you could not use prepared statements or setParameter():

 ->from("mytable")